alexpaul/Firebase-Stackblitz-Workshop/README.md

 ## Chat app

-In this chat app when the user add a new chat and presses the "submit" button it get sent to Firestore and also renders in the web app.
+In this chat app when the user adds a new chat message and presses the "submit" button it gets sent to Firestore database and also renders in the web app.

-Used firestore for the chat app.
+Firebase Firestore was used for the chat app.
 Firestore has better offline support.
 More scaling support for a a huge number of users.

 #### HTML